🦘 Australia

 EA assessment fees

-Fees are reviewed periodically — always confirm the current fee schedule on the Engineers Australia Website before lodging your application.
+Fees are reviewed periodically — always confirm the current fee schedule on the EA website before lodging your application.

 Application type Fee (AUD, approx.)